niall-m/Udemy/microservices/notes.md

         - DeliverAllAvailble: gets all events emitted in the past
         - setDurableName: keep track of all events that have gone to that subscription
         - queue group ensures NATS will not dump the durablename subscription and that events only go to one instance of service
+- Typescript getters: get accessors
+  - throw an error if someone tries to access a NATS client variable before it's been connected
+  - `get client() { ...code }`, access NATS client by using `client()` property
+  - when calling in another file, no need to invoke with `()`
+  - its not a function we call, its a function that defines the property on the instanec
+    - `new SomePublisherClass(natsWrapper.client)`

 - alternatives with cross language support, if using multiple languages across services
   - JSON Schema